In response to Kia Challenge, Kia will send steering wheel locks to Amherst Police, Erie County Sheriff’s Office

 BUFFALO, N.Y.
 (WIVB) – News 4 has been reporting on the devastating consequences of the Kia Challenge.
-If you haven’t heard of it – it is a social media challenge where people steal Kia’s and Hyundai’s to take a joyride and post the videos online.
+If you haven’t heard of it – it is a social media challenge where people steal Kia and Hyundai vehicles to take a joyride and post the videos online.

 Last week, four teens died in a crash that’s been tied to the Kia Challenge.
 There are some local police departments that are trying to put a stop to it.